charles-uno/charles-uno.github.io/_drafts/2021-12-25-guns-germs-steel.md

 Neighboring hunter-gatherer societies were assimilated or displaced.
 By about 8,000 years ago, Eurasia was covered with sedentary population centers built around food production.

+Food production laid the groundwork for all the technologies mentioned up top.
+Tracking and allocating food storage gave rise to writing and politics.
+Standing armies, and war between armies, demanded new weapons and armor.
+Close proximity to livestock (important for manure and pulling plows) is a vector for new diseases.
-So now the question becomes: why did food production arise in Eurasia 10,000 years ago, but much later or not at all elsewhere?
+So now the big question becomes: why did food production arise in Eurasia 10,000 years ago, much later in the Americas and Sub-Saharan Africa, and not at all in Australia?

+The author spends about half the book on the development of food production, and the other half explaining how food production led to various other technologies.
+In my mind, the former is much more interesting.

+The author spends about 100 pages on this topic.

 animal domestication. diseases here too.

 east-west continent. sahara, mexican desert

-Agriculture is incredibly important to the development of technology.
-Farming allows greater population density than hunter-gathering, and also frees up resources for art, science, and politics.

 Agriculture developed elsewhere much later (Africa, America) or not at all (Australia). this is 75 pages